KinsonDigital/.github/docs/CONTRIBUTING.md

 <h2 style="border:0;font-weight:bold" align="center">"Help wanted" & "Good first issue"</h2>

 If the core team is unable to champion an issue, they will mark it with a "help wanted" label.
 This indicates that any external contributor may pick it up and implement it as part of a contribution.
 However, some **"help wanted"** issues may require intermediate knowledge of the codebase, area, and/or ecosystem; or may have uncertainty surrounding implementation details.
-If this is the case, talk to us in [Discord](https://discord.gg/qewu6fNgv7) or in the issue's discussion.
+If this is the case, talk to us in [Discord](https://discord.gg/qewu6fNgv7) or the issue's discussion.
 We also mark some issues with the label **"good first issue"** which indicates that an issue is straightforward and is a good place to start if you're interested in contributing but are new to the codebase.

 <h3 style="border:0;font-weight:bold" align="left">Resources</h3>